cwaage/cs50_labs/README.md

 #### TODO 2 :
 **Create a loop that:**
   - A. Executes at least once
-  - B. Assigns your variable that captures the initial number of pennies from the user input
+  - B. Assign your variable for the initial number of pennies from the user input
   - C. Repeats Block (Loops) when the input value is less than 1

 {% next TODO 3 %}